timliunsw/SpaceXDemo/README.md

 * Ability to sort launches by either launch date or mission name
   * When sorted by launch date, launches are grouped by year
   * When sorted by mission name, launches are grouped by the first alphabet
-* Ability to filter by launch success
+* Ability to filter launches by success/failure
   * Cross icon indicates failure of the launch
   * Check mark icon indicates success of the launch
 * When a launch is selected display a screen with detailed launch information and the